The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 While the participants in the informal sector are characterised by: absence of official protection and recognition; non-coverage by minimum wage legislation and social security system; predominance of own-account and self-employment work; absence of trade union organization; low income and wages not transferred through the banking system; little job security and no fringe benefits from institutional sources.

-The Federation of Kenya Employers (FKE)further blames the growth of the informal jobs citing poor planning policies and rigid legal framework that does not help them to transition into established formal businesses.
+The Federation of Kenya Employers (FKE)further blames the growth of informal jobs citing poor planning policies and rigid legal framework that does not help them to transition into established formal businesses.

 For Kenya to enjoy maximum benefit from the informal sector, there is a need to better understand their characteristics and tame these for the benefit of the country.